krishanudb/bio-squarel/README.md

 In order to run the methodology of this repo, the following steps need to be followed:

+## 0. Set up the environment:

+Create a new environment using the requirements.txt file.
+The recommended way is to use conda to manage and create a new environment:<br>
+    `conda create --name <ENV_NAME> --file requirements.txt`

 ## 1. Get the biomedical sub Knowledge Graph of Wikidata along with associated files from here:

 1. Download the data from here: